Wrap-up liability insurance can alleviate the liability risks of general contractors and property owners involved in large construction projects.

 Contractor-Controlled Insurance or Owner-Controlled Insurance?

-There are two kinds of wrap-up liability insurance policies: a contractor-controlled policy and an owner-controlled policy.
+There are two kinds of wrap-up liability insurance policies: contractor- and owner-controlled.

-One more wrinkle to iron out: the property owner and the general contractor can jointly purchase a wrap-up policy, making it a partner-controlled insurance policy.
-The difference is the sponsors of a partner-controlled policy share the protection and benefits.
+Another option is for a property owner and general contractor to jointly purchase a wrap-up policy, making it a partner-controlled insurance policy.
+The difference is that the sponsors of a partner-controlled policy share the protection and benefits.

 What Are the Benefits of a Wrap-Up Liability Insurance Policy?